teamsgoggle/tbbn/readme.txt

 SUPPORT:

-Since IMMINENT is distributed for free, support is not offered.
-IMMINENT is coded according to current web standards and we did our best to make the template easy to use and modify.
+Since TBBN is distributed for free, support is not offered.
+TBBN is coded according to current web standards and we did our best to make the template easy to use and modify.
 If you have minimum web development experience, you can easily modify the template.
 However, If you're still new to HTML and CSS, I suggest that you visit the